cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 #### Filter with **IF condition**

-To add an "IF condition", click the plus sign (+) and select the "IF condition" from the popup.
-Using the drag and drop technique, set the "Data field" of the "IF branch" to the "state" of the pentest finding, select the "equals" from the "Condition" dropdown, and set the expected value to be `valid_fix`.
+To add an "IF condition", click the plus sign (**+**) and select the "IF condition" from the popup.
+Using the drag and drop technique, set the "Data field" of the "IF condition" to the "state" of the pentest finding, select the "equals" from the "Condition" dropdown, and set the expected value to be `valid_fix`.

 {{% image src="/integrations/integration_builder/how_to_guides/http/23-filter-pentest-finding-by-state.png" alt="Filter pentest finding by state" %}}

 > **ⓘ** When filtering pentest findings by status, please use the technical API value instead of the UI name.
 The correct value is `valid_fix`, not `Fixed`.
 For detailed information on pentest finding statuses and the mappings between API values and UI names, please refer to the API documentation at https://cobalt-public-api.netlify.app/v2/#states.

 > **ⓘ** Additionally, you can utilize the "Previous Finding State" and "Current Finding State" trigger filters to achieve the same outcome.
-When using an If branch within the recipe to filter pentest finding statuses, the recipe can execute independently of the current and previous statuses of the pentest.
-In contrast, if filters are applied to the trigger, the recipe will only activate when the filter conditions are satisfied, making the If branch filtering unnecessary.
+When using an IF condition within the recipe to filter pentest finding statuses, the recipe can execute independently of the current and previous statuses of the pentest.
+In contrast, if filters are applied to the trigger, the recipe will only activate when the filter conditions are satisfied, making the IF conditional filtering unnecessary.

 #### Use the HTTP action

-To add an HTTP action, click the plus sign (+) for the "Yes" branch of the "IF condition", select "Action in app" from the popup menu, choose HTTP.
+To add an HTTP action, click the plus sign (**+**) for the "Yes" branch of the "IF condition", select "Action in app" from the popup menu, choose HTTP.

 {{% image src="/integrations/integration_builder/how_to_guides/http/24-use-http-action.png" alt="Use HTTP action" %}}